PiotrFedak/PiotrFedak/README.md

 <h1>Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"/></h1>

-I am a computer science student mainly involved in creating websites.
+I'm a graduated Computer Science Engineer mainly involved in creating websites.
 <br>My journey with programming started in technical school back in **2017**, where I created my first poor-looking websites using HTML and CSS.
 Since then, I’ve explored a variety of fascinating areas, from building computers, working with Arduino, and experimenting with 3D printers to diving deeper into programming technologies like **Laravel** and **React**.